GrassGlass/Prassble/README.md

 > This work consists of all files listed in README

-`Prassble` provides a nice template preamble and coverpage for $\LaTeX$ documents---including useful macros/packages, colored boxes, etc.
+`Prassble` provides a nice template preamble and coverpage for LaTeX documents---including useful macros/packages, colored boxes, etc.

 ## Contents of the package